dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 string.
 For pointers, the address can be stored at a known offset in an in-proc array of pointers and the offset written into the constant JSON string.

 The indirection array is not part of the data descriptor spec.
-It is expected that the data contract descriptor will include it.
-(The data contract descriptor must contain: the data descriptor, the set of compatible algorithmic contracts, the aux array of globals).
+It is part of the [contract descriptor](./contract_descriptor.md#Contract_descriptor).